losuler/opnsense-update-notify/README.md

 `host` is either the ip address or hostname of the OPNsense web interface.

-`self_signed` refers to whether the TLS certificate is self signed or not, it maybe be either `yes` or `no`.
-Since OPNsense creates it's own self signed cert by default, the default for this value is `yes`.
+`self_signed` refers to whether the TLS certificate is self signed or not, it maybe be either `true` or `false`.
+Since OPNsense creates it's own self signed cert by default, the default for this value is `true`.

 `api_key` and `api_secret` refers to the values provided in step 5 of the [Setup](#setup) section above.